neohiro/ubuntu/README.md

 ```

-Set nameserver 127.0.2.1 (in NetworkManager and/or add to /etc/resolv.conf)
+Set nameserver 127.0.2.1 (in Network Manager and/or add to /etc/resolv.conf)
 ```
 sudo nano /etc/resolv.conf
 ```